Here's how to map drives and create desktop shortcuts to shares from a Windows computer.

 NOTE: If you restart this computer, when you log back in you may see this error box pop up:

 Don't worry about this message.
-Once you follow the Reconnecting to Shares directions you will be able to use the network share desktop shortcuts as usual.
+Once you reconnect to each network share, you will be able to use the network share desktop shortcuts as usual.

 You may also see this if you open Computer:

 Again, don't worry.
 Once you reconnect to each network share it will show up connected and ready as in step 6.